k0T0z/gsoc24-blog/_posts/2024-08-05-google-summer-of-code-2024-week-11-and-12-rgm.markdown

 > libunistring.so.5 => /usr/lib/libunistring.so.5 (0x0000783946db8000)
 > libblkid.so.1 => /usr/lib/libblkid.so.1 (0x0000783946d7f000)

-Now, another issue appeared when trying to run RGM:
+With this adjustment, everything appeared to be in order.
+However, another issue arose when attempting to run RGM:

 ```
 WARNING: All log messages before absl::InitializeLog() is called are written to STDERR